zephyrproject-rtos/zephyr/samples/nanokernel/benchmark/latency_measure/README.txt

 Description:

-This benchmark measures the latency of selected capabilities of VxMicro nanokernel features.
+This benchmark measures the latency of selected nanokernel features.

 IMPORTANT: The results below were generated using a simulation environment, and may not reflect the results that will be generated using other